Kitware/VTK/Documentation/docs/advanced/build_wasm_emscripten.md

 a docker container.
 Please replace these _root-directory_ paths if VTK is being built outside a docker container.

 ### Install emscripten ports (IMPORTANT!)

-Emscripten uses SDL2 to connect user input events to the browser event subsystem.
-The SDL2 port will need to be built if this is the first time you downloaded the EMSDK.
-The `embuilder` script will be on the path if you installed and activated EMSDK as described in the prerequisites.
+Emscripten relies on SDL2 to link user input events from the browser's event subsystem to native C/C++ code.
+If this is your initial download of the EMSDK, you'll need to build the SDL2 port.
+The "embuilder" script will be accessible on the path if you've successfully installed and activated the EMSDK, as outlined in the prerequisites.

 ```bash
 $ embuilder build sdl2
 ```